ZappaRoberto/Efficient_UNet/README.md

 </p>

 The Architecture consists of two building blocks: Downblock and Upblock.
-- The Downblock uses an [SPD-Conv](https://github.com/LabSAINT/SPD-Conv) pooling layer, followed by two depth-wise convolutions and an [LKA](https://arxiv.org/abs/2202.09741) attention layer.<br/>
+- The Downblock uses an [SPD-Conv](https://github.com/LabSAINT/SPD-Conv) pooling layer, followed by two depthwise separable convolutions and an [LKA](https://arxiv.org/abs/2202.09741) attention layer.<br/>
 - The Upblock is similar, except that a ConvTranspose is used to increase the resolution instead of a pooling layer.
 In addition, the in_channels are managed to enable concatenation of the skip connection without the need for cropping.